stevemac321/COMReaderForWindows/README.md

 - ✅ Scrollable, read-only display window
 - ✅ Minimal build — just Win32 C++, no frameworks
 - ✅ Menu bar with placeholders for future settings (TODOs welcome!)
+-Multithreaded Architecture
+This project also demonstrates how to separate the main UI thread from a background worker thread in a Win32 GUI application.
+The COM port is polled on a dedicated thread to avoid blocking the message loop, and results are safely posted back to the UI using PostMessage.
+This architecture keeps the interface responsive even while handling continuous or blocking I/O operations.
 ---

 ## 🔧 How to Build